customerio/cio-sdk-tools/README.md

 npx cio-sdk-tools doctor /path/to/project -h
 ```

 ## Reporting Issues
 Encounter problems or have suggestions?
 [Create an issue on GitHub](https://github.com/customerio/cio-sdk-tools/issues).

 ## License
 MIT License.
 See `LICENSE` for details.

+# Contributing
+We value an open, welcoming, diverse, inclusive, and healthy community for this project.
+We expect all contributors to follow [code of conduct](CODE_OF_CONDUCT.md).